HcPlu/GameAI-Platforms/README.md

 ### Other Games

-- <[AI wolf contest—development of game AI using collective intelligence](https://github.com/aiwolf/AIWolfPy)> by Toriumi, Fujio and Osawa, Hirotaka and Inaba, Michimasa and Katagami, Daisuke and Shinoda, Kosuke and Matsubara, Hitoshi , 2016.
+- <[AI wolf contest—development of game AI using collective intelligence](https://github.com/aiwolf/AIWolfPy)> <[Github Link](https://github.com/aiwolf/AIWolfPy)> by Toriumi, Fujio and Osawa, Hirotaka and Inaba, Michimasa and Katagami, Daisuke and Shinoda, Kosuke and Matsubara, Hitoshi , 2016.

 - <[Using Fractal Neural Networks to Play SimCity 1 and Conway’s Game of Life at Variable Scales](https://arxiv.org/abs/2002.03896)> <[Github Link](https://github.com/smearle/gym-city)> by Earle, S., 2020.